caiomolinaro/caiomolinaro/README.md

 :star: Database (SQL & NOSQL)
 :space_invader: Cloud

-:question: In future i want learn React Native and ElectronJS

 I'm interested in learning more and working in the development area :boy:

 I love Internet and i'm fascinated with every tech :sparkles: